hyperledger/fabric/docs/source/network/network.md

 could add R1 to the mod_policy such that R1 would be able to manage change of the network policy too.

-This second power is much more powerful than the first, because now R1 now has **full control** over the network configuration NC4!
+This second power is much more powerful than the first, because R1 now has **full control** over the network configuration NC4!
 This means that R1 can, in principle remove R4's management rights from the network.
 In practice, R4 would configure the mod_policy such that R4 would need to also approve the change, or